Read the Latest

 Since the inception of the MSUD transplant protocol here last May, we have transplanted an additional 10 children with classic MSUD.
 These children ranged in age from 1.9 to 20.5 years and are now approximately an average of 10 months after transplant (range of 1.3 to 15 months).
 All the children have normal liver function and are currently enjoying an unrestricted diet.
 Amino acid profiles have normalized within a few hours after transplant and have remained so despite advancing to a regular diet of unrestricted protein.
 The initial patient transplanted is now stable over 5 years of follow-up; the more recently transplanted patients have also demonstrated normal liver function with normal plasma amino acid profiles.

 Immunosuppression, as we noted earlier, remains one of the long-term concerns that post-transplant patients encounter.
 As opposed to earlier protocols that featured multiple drug regimens, our current immunosuppression relies on single drug therapy with steroid use only if there are episodes of rejection.
-Currently, approximately 40% of patients may encounter an easily treated acute rejection episode after liver transplant.
+Currently, approximately 40 percent of patients may encounter an easily treated acute rejection episode after liver transplant.
 Four out of 10 of our recently transplanted Maple Syrup Urine Disease (MSUD) patients experienced a mild episode of rejection that did require a brief course of steroids.
 All of the children are on a single drug (Tacrolimus) to control rejection.

 Significant neurological recovery has been noted in the long-term patient who underwent transplant and subtle but clear improvements have been reported in several of the recently transplanted patients.
 These findings are now being objectively quantified by neuro-developmental testing done pre and post-transplant in subsequent transplant recipients.